 Whilst the Saxifrage fortunei are still flowering full tilt, with several less vigorous cultivars now joining rubrifolia in flower, there are lots of single second flowers on plants this year, completely out of season – Welsh Poppy, Clematis montana, Bugle, to name but a few.

-But it’s really the time of year to appreciate the plants whose leaves fade and change colour to give a final burst of interest before slipping into wintry dormancy.
-Over the years we’ve come to realise that like the cloud and mist scenes above, they are never the same 2 years running, and this year has overall been poor.
+It really is the time of year to appreciate the plants whose leaves fade and change colour to give a final burst of interest before slipping into wintry dormancy.
+Over the years we’ve come to realise that like the cloud and mist scenes above, they are never the same from one year to the next, and this year has overall been poor.
 But equally there are some trees and shrubs which even in this generally disappointing season still perform brilliantly.
-Of equal importance for the impact of a display is how long the leaves actually are retained on the tree or shrub.
+Of equal importance for the impact of a display is how long the leaves are actually retained on the tree or shrub.

 As an example, Parrotia persica is a lovely fairly slow-growing tree, which we grew in both Bristol and here in west Wales.
-It always had the hint of greatness, but over more than 18 years experience in 2 places, it is let down by the fact that just as you think a real firework display is about to explode the leaves are lost, sequentially, along the branches.
+It always had the hint of greatness, but over more than 18 years experience in 2 places, for us it’s let down by the fact that just as you think a real firework display is about to explode the leaves begin to fall sequentially, along the branches.
+Maybe we just don’t get enough sunlight?

-By contrast Sorbus sargentiana consistently colours up dramatically, and retains leaves for long enough to be able to appreciate the display.
+By contrast Sorbus sargentiana always colours up dramatically, and retains leaves for long enough to be able to appreciate the display.

 Liquidamber styraciflua does even better with some of the most dramatic leaf colour changes and also a display that starts in late September and has even now barely lost any leaves in spite of some very stormy conditions.